Across the Pacific Northwest tech scene and far beyond, jobs for software developers are everywhere.

 “Whether it's in cars or warehouses or agriculture, IoT is a fast and upcoming domain because there are great business opportunities,” Sanjeev says.

 HOW DO YOU BECOME A SOFTWARE DEVELOPER?

-To become a software developer, you first need to know the basic structure of an object-oriented programming language, such as Python, C# or Java.
+To become a software developer, you first need to know the basic structure of an object-oriented programming language, such as Python or C#.
 UW PCE offers a wide variety of courses that can help you ramp up your programming skills.